esthercsoke/Python-Currency-Converter/README.md

 #### Future Addon's

+- Add terminal input to create a user interface in the terminal.
+- Download csv with the results.

 ## How to Setup
 <Provide a step-by-step description of how to get the development environment set and running.>